The Mr. Peabody & Sherman Show

-The Mr. Peabody & Sherman Show is an animated streaming television series produced by DreamWorks Animation and Bullwinkle Studios.
-The series is based on the 1960s segments, called "Peabody's Improbable History", that aired as part of The Adventures of Rocky and Bullwinkle and Friends, and the 2014 film, Mr. Peabody & Sherman, which was also produced by DreamWorks Animation.
+The Mr. Peabody & Sherman Show is an American animated jukebox musical comedy television series produced by DreamWorks Animation Television and Jay Ward Productions.
+The series is based on "Peabody's Improbable History", the 1960s segments that aired as part of The Adventures of Rocky and Bullwinkle and Friends, and the 2014 film, Mr. Peabody & Sherman, which was also produced by DreamWorks Animation.
 The series premiered on October 9, 2015, on Netflix.
 The second season was released on March 18, 2016.
 The third season was released on October 21, 2016.
-The fourth season was released on April 21, 2017.
+The fourth and final season was released on April 21, 2017.
+The series was removed from Netflix on April 21, 2023.

 The series is digitally hand-drawn, with the Vancouver-based DHX Media providing the animation.
 Mr. Peabody is voiced by Chris Parnell, while Max Charles reprises his role as Sherman from the film.
 Originally, according to The Animation Guild, I.A.T.S.E.
-Local 839, 78 episodes of the television series have been ordered, but only 52 episodes were aired.
+Local 839, 78 episodes of the television series were ordered, but only 52 episodes were aired.

-The series debuted in the United States on Universal Kids on April 8, 2018.

 Synopsis

-Mr. Peabody and his son Sherman host a live TV variety show out of their Manhattan penthouse, with various historical figures as their guests that are brought to them through the WABAC time machine.
-Half of the show is in a variety show format, with the other half being time travel adventures formatted like the original "Peabody's Improbable History" segments from the 1950s and 60s.
+Three years after the events of Mr. Peabody & Sherman (2014), Mr. Peabody and his son Sherman host a live TV variety show out of their Manhattan penthouse, with various historical figures as their guests that are brought to them through the WABAC time machine.
+Half of the show is in a variety show format, with the other half being time travel adventures formatted like the original "Peabody's Improbable History" segments from the 1950s and 1960s.

 This show also introduces new characters like the robotic Orchoptitron, the building manager Mr. Hobson, the notary Mrs. Hughes, and Peabody's downstairs neighbors Christine Bluestone and the Yakamora family.
 The janitor Old Bill also appears where he is mostly seen during the credits.